ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 } );
 ```

+The type setting accepts three values:

+- `'auto'`: The editor determines the image type based on the cursor's position.
+For example, if you insert an image in the middle of a paragraph, it will be inserted as inline.
+If you insert it at the end or beginning of a paragraph, it becomes a block image.
+- `'block'`: Always insert images as block elements, placing them below or above the current paragraph or block.
+- `'inline'`: Always insert images as inline elements within the current paragraph or block.

-There are three possible options: `auto`, `block`, and `inline`.
-The `auto` option uses the default setting, while the other two force the use of the selected image type at insert.
-If this setting is omitted in the configuration, the editor defaults to `block`.
+If the type setting is omitted from the configuration, the behavior defaults to inserting images as block.

+**Important**: If only one type of image plugin is enabled (e.g., `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the supported image type will be used.

 ## Contribute